thewca/db-sanity-check/README.md

 ## Project details

 This project uses [Maven](https://maven.apache.org/) as the build system.
-It was built using [Spring Batch](https://spring.io/projects/spring-batch), an awesome framework for building batches/jobs.
+It was built using [Spring Boot](https://spring.io/projects/spring-boot), an awesome framework also for building batches/jobs.